Jeeshmatn/Design-a-Simple-ALU-with-Register-Block/README.md

-# Design a Simple ALU with Register Block
+# Design and verify Simple ALU with Register Block

 ## Specifications